Khoshk Rud, Isfahan

-Khoshk Rud (خشكرود, also Romanized as Khoshk Rūd; also known as Khoshkeh Rood, Khoshkeh Rūd, Khoshke Rūd, and Khushkrūd) is a village in Poshtkuh Rural District, in the Central District of Khansar County, Isfahan Province, Iran.
-At the 2006 census, its population was 287, in 79 families.
+Khoshk Rud (خشكرود) (Note: Also romanized as Khoshk Rūd; also known as Khoshke Rūd, Khoshkeh Rood, Khoshkeh Rūd, and Khushkrūd) is a village in Golsar Rural District (Note: Formerly Poshtkuh Rural District) of the Central District in Khansar County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 287 in 79 households.
+The following census in 2011 counted 235 people in 71 households.
+The 2016 census measured the population of the village as 212 people in 72 households.